a2k11/a2k11.github.io/_drafts/2020-01-12-fun-with-ruby-and-bottles.md

     1. in the superclass, remove everything but the false branch of the conditional
     1. repeat steps a-c until all methods that switch on the value are dispersed
 2. Iterate until a subclass exists for every different value upon which you switch

-The Liskov Substitution Principle is very similar to these ideas as it is defined as if an object of type **raspberry** extends an object of type **fruit**, then an object of type **raspberry** can always be used whereever type **fruit** is expected.
-Dynamically typed languages, like `ruby`, rely on this trust and expect these objects to respond appropriately to their messages.
+And the Liskov Substitution Principle states if let's say a type **Raspberry** extends type **Fruit**, then a **Raspberry** object type can always be used wherever a **Fruit** object type is expected.
+Dynamically typed languages like `ruby`, rely on trust, expect these objects to respond appropriately to the message, and have presumptions about the message results.

+So polymorphism is woven into each of these ideas in order to better organize and describe our code.
+I created a simple code snippet below to show polymorphism and how it can be used to share information and override certain information.

+{% highlight ruby %}
+class Fruit
+  def edible
+    true
+  end

+  def quantity
+    'one'
+  end
+end

+class Raspberry < Fruit
+  def color
+    "ruby red"
+  end

+  def quantity
+    "one pint"
+  end
+end
+{% endhighlight %}